Graduate Students (Advisor / Co-advisor)

 Alissa Gulette (M.Sc. student, West Virginia University)

 Alissa is from South Florida and grew up in a city next to the Everglades.
 Exploring the swamps throughout her childhood fostered a passion for conservation and a love for the wildlife of wetlands.
 She received her B.Sc. in Wildlife Ecology and Conservation from the University of Florida in 2014.
 Keen on making an impact, she assisted research on invasive Burmese Pythons and Black and White Tegus, worked for Florida’s wildlife commission on American Alligator management, concentrated on environmental education and invasive plant removal as a park ranger, and collected data for research on urban habitat for the threatened Wood Stork.
-She is now excited to start a new adventure, studying the suitability of restored wetlands from the Wetland Reserve Program for aquatic turtles.
+Alissa's thesis research focuses on assessing the suitability of restored wetlands from the Wetland Reserve Program for aquatic turtles.
 She enjoys hiking, kayaking, and biking in nature.

 Carl Jacobsen (M.Sc. student, West Virginia University)